SteveJustin1963/tec-MINT/MINT MANUAL UPDATED.md

 ```

 But in this manual we will place on same line as code only for explanation.
 Do not use it in actual code.
+Better to remove all comments when loading code.

 ### Reverse Polish Notation (RPN)
 - RPN is a way of writing expressions in which the operators come after their operands.